spiralhalo/LumiLights/README.md

 - PBR/HDR shading
 - Procedural sky
 - Refraction and caustics effect
-- Screenspace AO
+- Screenspace AO*
 - Screenspace reflections
 - Temporal AA
 - Toon outline and other novelty effects
 - Volumetric clouds
-- Volumetric light rays
+- Volumetric light shafts*

+\*) Currently timed out for v0.40 release.
+Will be back in the future.

 ## Downloads